Nikon F-mount: Mounting and control rings

 F-mount lenses lock by turning counter-clockwise (when looking at the front of lens) and unlock clockwise.
 Nearly all F-mount lenses have zoom and focus controls that rotate in the clockwise direction (as viewed from behind the camera) to increase focal length and focus distance respectively.
 This convention is also used in Pentax K-mount and Sony A-mount lenses but is opposite of the direction normally used by Canon.
 F-mount lenses also typically have aperture rings that turn clockwise to close.
 The aperture rings have two sets of f-stop numbers.
 On cameras equipped with Nikon's Aperture Direct Readout (ADR) system, a small window under the pentaprism reads the smaller scale and displays the selected f-stop in the viewfinder.

 Nikkor

 Designations

 Nikon has introduced many proprietary designations for F-mount Nikkor lenses, reflecting design variations and developments both in lenses and the F-mount itself.
 There are also "unofficial" designations used by collectors and dealers to differentiate similar lenses.

 Pre-autofocus

+There are four major generations of manual-focus Nikkor lens styles, which may be distinguished cosmetically and functionally: